 These “Christians” have the notion that since “Satan has a counterfeit for every truth that comes from God,” then they can glean knowledge from occult doctrines.
 By this faulty thinking, since they believe the occult is just a counterfeit of the truth of God, they take the occult lies and turn them upside down, calling it a Biblical truth.
 This is aided by using certain Scriptures and twisting them to mean something they do not mean, which, by the way, is something the average occultists does regularly.
 In this way, they feel that the occult activities they practice — such as astral travel, dream insertion, sending curses, or necromancy — are not actually occult.
 They have this crazy idea that because they are a “Christian,” this makes practicing the occult to not be the occult.
 Since they believe that God created the original, and since they believe they are “saved,” they are under the fatal misconception that what they enter into is of God.
 Their actions and attitudes reflect their foundational belief that being a “Christian” makes it okay for them to pick up knowledge and teachings of the occult, but they have been deceived and led astray by these doctrines of demons.

 So simply explained, we are using the term “Christian witchcraft” in this book to describe those who are practicing witchcraft — sorcery, divination, spell casting, necromancy, et cetera — through teaching and practicing doctrines of demons, yet identifying as and claiming to be Christian.
-As discussed in the previous chapter, some of the “Christian occultists” may be aware and conscious of their occult involvement; others are not consciously aware of their occult involvement.
-We will mainly refer to these “Christian occultists” as charismatic or charismatic occultists, and they will be described in the remainder of this book by identifying some of the goals, motivations, teachings and practices, as well as common words or phrases used by such people who are operating under a spirit of witchcraft.
+As discussed in the previous chapter, some of the “Christian occultists” may be aware and conscious of their occult involvement; but others are not consciously aware of their occult involvement.
+We will mainly refer to these “Christian occultists” as charismatics or charismatic occultists, and they will be described in the remainder of this book by identifying some of the goals, motivations, teachings and practices, as well as common words or phrases used by such people who are operating under a spirit of witchcraft.

 Activities and language charismatic occultists use can be blatant; many times it is obscure and not easily recognizable.
-What we are seeing now is that over the many decades, Christians have slowly been led to accept certain occult practices (e.g., yoga, meditation, astral travel, et cetera) and occult doctrines (such as Kabbalah4) that are not spiritually safe or Biblical.
+What we are seeing now is that over the many decades, Christians have slowly been led to accept certain occult practices (e.g., yoga, meditation, Reiki, astral travel, et cetera) and occult doctrines (such as Kabbalah4) that are not spiritually safe or Biblical.
 Furthermore, there is an over-emphasis on gifts, supernatural abilities, and spiritual manifestations and experiences, keeping the charismatic occultist focused on these things rather than on the Word of God.
-So even though many of these Luciferian doctrines (occult teachings) that are being promoted and advanced through the charismatic movement are now blatantly in the open, Christians have become numb to the deception, and can’t recognize it for what it is.
+So even though many of these Luciferian doctrines (occult teachings) that are being promoted and advanced through the charismatic movement are now blatantly in the open, many Christians have become numb to the deception, and can’t recognize it for what it is.

 It is vital to understand that the charismatic occultist will look and sound very much like a spiritual Christian, particularly if one doesn’t dig beneath the surface.
 These charismatics may refer to themselves as a mystic, a spiritualist, a seer, a prophet or prophetess, or they may not use any special title.
 They can invoke the name of Jesus, and they may even sing or talk about the blood of Jesus.
 It does not bother them or appear to negatively affect them in the least.
 Any demonic manifestations (as described in “Spiritual Manifestations”) are mistaken as, or purposefully misclassified as, a move of the Holy Spirit.
 Such manifestations are eagerly sought after and are often a result of invoking the name “Jesus,” usually accompanied by a form of spiritual impartation, often through a “laying on of hands.”